 - Preheat oven to 350°F. Line a 9x5-inch loaf pan with parchment paper, leaving about 1-inch overhang along the sides.

-- Place mashed banana in a large mixing bowl (or you can mash the bananas right in the bowl with a fork – you will need 360g of banana flesh which is about 3 medium bananas).
+- First mash the bananas on a flat surface with a fork and measure out 1 ½ cups (you will need 360g of banana flesh which is about 3 medium bananas).
+Place mashed banana in a large mixing bowl.
 Add sugar and whisk until glossy and syrupy.
 Whisk in eggs, oil and vanilla until blended.
 Whisk in baking powder, baking soda, salt and spices.
 Add flour and fold it in until just combined.
+Reserve 1 cup of batter and transfer it to another medium bowl.

 - Dollop large spoonfuls of the regular banana batter alternately with the chocolate batter into prepared pan then run a knife around back and forth 5 or 6 times to swirl the batters together.